QuantEcon/lecture-python.myst/lectures/newton_method.md

 The error is almost 0.

-With the larger overhead, the speed is not better than the optimised `scipy` function.
+With the larger overhead, the speed is not better than the optimized `scipy` function.

 However, things will change slightly when we move to higher dimensional problems.